freignat91/mlearning/README.md

 Then, it's possible to add a mechanism to have a natural network structures selection using this way of working:

 - at the beginning each ant has a random network, random number of internal layers (for 1 to 2) having a random number of neurones (for now: for 5 to 50 for the first one and 5 to 30 for the second one if exist) and random synapses coef values.
 The input and output layers have all the same number of neurones in all ants, but it could be changed in future versions.
-- on regular basis (1000 or 10000 ticks), for each ant:
+- on regular basis 1000, for each ant:
   - compute the maximum distinct decisions the network is able to take (let's call it `maxDecision`)
   - compute good decision rate: [number of decision on the period which raise the happiness: `[reinforced decision number on the period] / [total number of decision on the period]`, let's call it `good decision rate`
-- on regular basis (100000 ticks) during the simulation:
+- on regular basis (every 3 seconds) during the simulation:
   - find the best network of the nest for each ant kind (worker, soldier) (the one having first the best `maxDecision` and if equal the one having the best `good decision rate`)
-  - for each ants:
+- when an ant is created:
-    - if its network `maxDecision` is lower for a factor 2 than the best network of its kind and if equal or lower factor 1, if its `good decision rate` is lower for 10% than the best network of its kind then: duplicate the best network of its kind with all it trained synapse coefficients and set it to a considered ant
+    - there is 80% chance than it get a copy of best network of the nest with all its synapses already trained, and 20% to have a new random one. (parameter: `./nests/parameters.go` file name: `chanceToGetTheBestNetworkCopy`)

 this time, the network structures are not chosen anymore, the best ones will emerge naturally